 In oneness, when there is a dissolution of the sense of subject and object, when there is no separation between this and that, a natural sense of compassion simply arises.
 There is a spontaneous response of warmth towards whatever is in the field of awareness.
 Whatever is appearing, rests back into the singularity from which it springs.
 In the uncaused joy, a spontaneous sense of compassion arises of its own. ~ Kalyani

 Seeing what is, as it is

 It is the I thought that is born; the actuality is we are birthless and deathless.
 There is no separation.
 There is no seer or seen, only seeing.
 There is no speaker, speaking simply happens, interactions happen.
 There is no doer yet activities seemingly happen.

 Our judgments and preferences colour the seeing, blinding us to the unfolding is-ness of the moment.
 Whatever is appearing is what is and is a manifestation of that energy which is pulsating and forming into the myriad of shapes and expressions. ~ Peter

 “The journey that is no journey is less than ½ metre long – it’s from the head to the heart.” ~ Peter Lawry

 Getting out of the head and residing in the heart, moving from mind identification to re-cognising that you are the cognising-emptiness.

 The Dzogchen Buddhists speak of being utterly awake with the five senses wide open.
 The habit of thinking draws the attention away from the other senses experiencing.
-Shifting attention to the senses equally takes the focus from the thinking.
-Rather than the content, in staying equally with the activity of seeing, smelling, hearing, tasting and touch-sensing, there is a taste of the singularity, the oneness that we are. ~ Peter
+Shifting attention to the senses takes the focus from the thinking.
+Rather than the content, in staying equally with the function of seeing, smelling, hearing, tasting and touch-sensing, there is a taste of the singularity, the oneness that we are. ~ Peter

 Now is mind